Spotlight Area—Hydrogen in the circular economy

 Are you looking for solutions around the topic of hydrogen?
 Then come and see us.

-2. Solutions for obtaining hydrogen directly from
+2. Solutions for hydrogen production

-4. Storage and distribution options
+3. Storage and distribution options

-5. Use and applications
+4. Use and application

 Experience at IFAT Munich...

-• What other possibilities hydrogen offers for decentralized energy supply.
+- The possibilities hydrogen offers for decentralized energy supply.

 As an energy vector and storage, as a basic fuel, but also as a driver of a sustainable transformation of the economy, hydrogen will play an important role in the future.
 As a strategy and coordination center for hydrogen in Bavaria, the Center Hydrogen.Bavaria (H2.B) supports the numerous innovative companies and research institutions by providing information, advice and national and international networking.
 In the Hydrogen Alliance Bavaria we unite along the entire hydrogen value chain more than 330 actors with a headquarters in Bavaria and thus form the largest state-initiated hydrogen network in Germany.